BrenekH/yamaha-rcp-docs/README.md

 ## Credits

- * Yamaha - For making a great mixer, not for properly documenting it's API.
+ * Yamaha - For making a great mixer.
+Not for properly documenting it's API.
  * [bitfocus/companion-module-yamaha-rcp](https://github.com/bitfocus/companion-module-yamaha-rcp) - For compiling a list of commands available